photograph of Dr.Dan Russell in his office with binaural head in the background. Photo taken in 2023.

 After earning my Ph.D., I spent 16 enjoyable years (1995-2011) on the physics faculty at Kettering Univeristy in Flint, MI.
 At Kettering I taught introductory and advanced physics to all levels of undergraduate students.
 I also taught acoustics and vibration to junior/senior engineering and applied physics majors.
 I developed an acoustics laboratory currently used for faculty and student research projects as well as for an advanced undergraduate laboratory experience in acoustics and vibration.
 While much of my focus was on physics and acoustics education, I also did research on the acoustics and vibration of sports equipment and musical instruments.

-In July 2011 I returned to the Graduate Program in Acoustics at Penn State, where I currently teach graduate level courses in acoustics and vibration to both resident and distance education graduate students.
+Starting in 2011 I returned to the Graduate Program in Acoustics at Penn State, as a Teaching Professor of Acoustics and Distance Education Coordinator.
+I currently teach graduate level courses in acoustics and vibration in a hybrid format to both resident and distance education graduate students.
 In addition, I oversee, manage and market the distance education component of the acoustics instruction, including oversight of the M.Eng. in Acoustics online degree program offered through the Graduate Program in Acoustics.
 I also pursue research involving the visualization of acoustic phenomena (animations) for educational purposes, an conduct experimental research involving the structural vibration of sports equipment (baseball and softball bats, hockey sticks, rackets, etc) and musical instruments.

 line art of Professor Calculus' shark submarine from Tintin